Give them what they need: relief.

 Keynote - Conferences and Associations

-RELIEF WITHOUT THE RULES: A Self-Directed Practice for Well-Being
+RELIEF BY DESIGN: A Self-Directed Practice for Well-Being

 Keynote - Colleges and Universities